bu3alwa/dog-company/README.md

   - Recent Ops

-Notes:
-- recode the html5 so that older broswers can view our page.
-- javascript slider does not resize so calender on the right of it will not show. figure out a fix or revert to calender being in the sidebar.
-- add fittext to 'wp-content/themes/dog-company/' https://github.com/davatron5000/FitText.js.
-- add http://cherne.net/brian/resources/jquery.hoverIntent.html to your '/dog-company/js' folder.

 What must work in new theme:
 - look up via letter (members search)
 - text editor (List, h1 function is broken)